 Deducting Rental Income From Taxes

-Rental income always helps with those mortgage payments.
+Secondary dwelling units in Ontario are legal mortgage helpers.
 Windsor’s central housing registry has over 4,700 adults looking for a place to live.
 You can deduct a share of your property taxes, insurance and utilities, legal or accounting services, advertising or fees to find renters and materials (but not labour) for minor repairs, like fixing the plumbing.
 Capital appreciation on your home is deductible, but you may have to pay it back if you sell.

 Let’s Get To It